School Hygiene Programme

 In 2020, the damaged hospital was demolished in order to rebuild a new 50-bed hospital through German funding.

-With the Covid outbreak work was halted but it is hoped that the completed building with new equipment will make such a difference.
+With the Covid outbreak work was halted but when the hospital was needed most.
+Wards were in makeshift nearby buildings and we were asked to help supply more oxygen concentrators and other emergency equipment.
+The completed building with new equipment will make such a difference.
 Attracting doctors to stay for prolonged periods of time has been an ongoing issue for Gorkha hospital.
 Considering the planned facilities in the new hospital, including staff accommodation, there is hope that doctors will be more willing to work in Gorkha for longer, which will encourage consistency and allow better collaboration with GWA and the Gorkha committee (GDHEDS).

 If you would like more information about helping the hospital , see past projects.